-Moths - Order Lepidoptera
+Butterflies and Moths - Order Lepidoptera

-Seventeen species of Lepidoptera were observed or captured during this study at the HALE ES.
-The list includes nine endemic species, five non-indigenous species, and three species of unknown status.
-Four species of endemic Noctuid moths was captured in the light traps, along with a nonindigenous Noctuid, captured in high abundance.
-Indigenous species of microlepidoptera, two Cosmopterigidae, two species of Crambidae, a Trotricidae, and a Geometridae were observed.
-The introduced Lantana moth was also present with three species of micro-Leopidoptera.
+Five species of Lepidoptera were observed or captured during this study at the HALE ES.
+The list includes three endemic species and two indigenous species.
+Endemic species of microlepidoptera, a Cosmopterigidae, a Crambidae, and a Tortricidae were observed.
+The introduced Lantana moth was also present, along with a large sulphur (Phoebis orange agarithe (Boisduval)).